A modified naturalness principle and its experimental tests: Conclusions

 \item {\bf Vacuum decay and inflation} do not lead to concrete restrictions. \end{itemize} In conclusion, extensions of the SM motivated by observed phenomena can be compatible with `finite naturalness', and this often demands new particles not much above the weak scale and potentially accessible to colliders.

 The smallness of the cosmological constant seems to violate both versions of naturalness.

-\paragraph{Acknowledgements} We thank Savas Dimopoulos, Gian Giudice and Mikhail Shaposhnikov for discussions.
+\paragraph{Acknowledgements} We thank Savas Dimopoulos, Gian Giudice and Mikhail Shaposhnikov for discussions and N. Nagata for a comparison about the last column of table~\ref{tab:MDM}.
 This work was supported by the ESF grants 8090, 8499, MTT8 and by SF0690030s09 project.
 The work of MF was supported in part by the NSF grant PHY-0757868.

 \begin{multicols}{2}

 \end{multicols}